yanhui09/sync_utilities/README.md

 ```
 livesync.sh -m /path2dir_runs
 ```
-*This calls an infinite loop to monitor the input path. `sync.sh` accumulates in parallel if previous `sync.sh` hasn't exited.*
+*This calls an infinite loop to monitor the input path. `sync.sh` accumulates if previous `sync.sh` hasn't exited.*